boozo-unlimited/cloudio-glue-python/README.md

 Which attributes to synchonize is done with an attribute mapping.

-To use the Model2CloudConnector class you need to inherit from it and then specify which of the attributes to synchronize using the setAttributeMapping() method.
+To use the Model2CloudConnector class you need to inherit from it and then specify which of the attributes to synchronize using the set_attribute_mapping() method.

 ### Attribute Mapping